ME495-EmbeddedSystems/final-project-megabloks/README.md

 	- It calls the AR service, to them them know when to find the block.
 This controls the flow of the program

 ## 5. Lessons Learned
 The ultimate lesson with "The Baxter Builder" is how ambitious locking toy blocks is for a robot.
 While more time coding and perfecting the physical building space could improve Baxter's performance, his place position sometimes fluctuated by an entire row of studs/circles with the baseplate static between test runs.
 To make the program absolutely flawless, both software and hardware modifications would be needed.
+On the software side, a few things that would have improved performance but weren't tried due to lack of time were
+1. Some kind of closed loop control with camera.
+Baxter's left hand camera could be used to do fine adjustments to get more accurate positioning a closed loop control fashion
+2. Feedback from gripper could be added to sense if the gripper is indeed holding the object and holding it at its absolute center